top of page

 You might feel worse: fatigue, skin flares or breakouts, nausea, histamine reactions, anxiety or insomnia.

-This is why I don’t put detox in week one of my Back to Balance program.
+This is why I don’t put detox in week one of any of my programs.
 It’s not that detox isn’t important, it totally is!
 But it works best when you do things in the right order.

 In the first few modules, we’re laying the groundwork: Gut health and nutrient status come first for a reason.
 Once those are in place, detox can actually work without making everything worse.